jbaojunior/fwControl/README.md

-## FIREWALLCONTROL
+## FWCONTROL

-firewallControl is a simple shell script that I used to help a manager some iptables rules in my desktop.
+fwControl is a simple shell script that I used to help a manager some iptables rules in my desktop.

 It is not advanced.
 I build to help a load and unload some rules while I work and do some tests.